nano-o/ivy-proofs/fba-paxos/README.md

 After installing all [Dependencies](#Dependencies) you can verify all three isolates in [Project description](#Project-description) with the command `make check`.
+For `make check` to work, the `ivy_check` command must be available.
+If you installed Ivy in a Python virtual environment that is currently active, this should be the case.

 ### Test some of the C++ code